Halifax International Security Forum: 2023 forum

 The 2023 Halifax International Security Forum was held from 17 to 19 of November 2023.
+The event was attended by 600 delegates from more than 60 countries.
 There were high-profile guests such as Canadian National Defence Minister Bill Blair and former Israel prime minister Ehud Barak.
-The Russian invasion of Ukraine and climate change were the main topics.
+The Russian invasion of Ukraine, climate change and the Gaza war were the main topics.

+A key topic of the forum was "Victory in Ukraine", which presented Ukraine’s defense as essential to maintaining the international rules-based order.
 The acronym CRINK (China, Russia, Iran, North Korea), coined by forum president Peter Van Praag, appeared in the titles of several discussions, including such as 'Never Mind the BRICS, Here’s the CRINKs'.